Here you will find useful information for prospective and current TA’s as well as details on how to apply to become an out-of-priority TA.

 Applying to be a TA

-A tutorial normally has 55 TA hours for the term whereas a lab normally has 32.5 TA hours for the term.
+Note that TA contract for a course with a tutorial section is normally 55 TA hours for the term whereas a TA contract for a course with a lab normally has 32.5 TA hours for the term.
 Sections that have lower-than-expected enrolment have reduced TA hours.
+You may apply for and receive more than one TA contract for a term, however we will not assign a TA with contracts totalling more than 130 hours.

 Deadline 1: August 15 for fall term, December 15 for winter term, April 15, for summer term

-Deadline 2: You will be notified by email within a short time after Deadline 1 regarding Deadline 2 (normally a day or so after Deadline 1)
+Deadline 2: You will be notified by email within a short time after Deadline 1 regarding Deadline 2 (normally about 3 days or so after Deadline 1)

 The process for applying to be an out-of-priority TA at the School of Mathematics and Statistics is described below.
 Note that you must submit a separate application for each term in which you wish to be a TA.
 Due to the large number of applications we receive each term, most applicants will not be offered a TA position.